-The Company recently acquired 3 concessions (2,200 additional hectares) from Newmont/Southern Peru Copper Corp (see news release of September 8, 2016) that adjoin to the west of the main Niñobamba concession.
-These concessions provide coverage of the potential for extensions of the surface silver and gold mineralization to the south and west of the zones trenched in 2012.
+The new concessions provide coverage of the potential for extensions of the surface silver and gold mineralization to the south and west of the zones trenched in 2012.
 These additional concessions now form a part of the Niñobamba Project and are subject to the Agreement.
 The companies expect to review data that was part of the acquisition and will undertake follow up exploration work as a result of this compilation and the recommendations from this review.
-(Please see LIQUIDITY AND CAPITAL RESOURCES and SUBSEQUENT EVENTS below).